data-8/Gofer-Grader/docs/design.md

 Getting a grade that seems wrong/unfair to you & unexplainable by your instructor is a deeply frustrating experience, and one we should avoid at all costs.
 It is the worst failure mode for `gradememaybe`, and related bugs should be considered critical.

+## Be as 'secure' as possible

+Any distribution that uses `gradememaybe` for grading should have multiple layers of context-specific security as needed. `gradememaybe` itself should be considered **untrusted**, since it is executing arbitrary user code in-process written in a very dynamic language.
+This is inherent to the problem of grading, however - the only way to be more secure is to rely exclusively on `stdin` and `stdout` of the executed program & parse those.
+This is the approach taken by most programming 'contest' sites like [TopCoder](https://www.topcoder.com/competitive-programming/), and trades off student/instructor friendliness for security.

+However, we can still try to make it harder for students & instructors to *accidentally* screw up their grading.
+Distributions should build enough layers of security to make it *impossible* for students to tamper with *other* students' grades, and `gradememaybe` should build in enough security to make it *hard* for students to tamper with their own grades.